robdrimmie/imtg/devlog/rmd/plan.md

 1431 that gets them coming home now. turn off autoplay again and smell test behaviour.

 1534 Waiting on Harvey's appointment.
 Behaviour smelled fine initially.

+1535 it would be good to make some of these bits and bobs testable.
+Given a particular character with particular items, does the expected outcome arise?

+1536 but I'll do that another time. the future!

+1538 so flitting items should trigger character progression right?
+Because character progression doesn't really have permanent changes.

+1548 am I displaying the wrong value?
+It doesn't seem like, probably. because it changes when the

+1550 okay.
+So, it doesn't change when we take the equipment off because there is no modifer for that attribute set so nothing happens.
+So I need to set things up so that every thing is recalculated regardless of whether or not there is equipment for it.

+So this gets me back to that baseline thought, reset every attribute to baseline and then apply item modifications.
+Current gets calculated as necessary because wounds to that attribute are captured.

+wounds and buffs might be the same thing.
+It's an interesting model.

+1553 wounds never get removed but that's okay, that will be rest mechanics to heal wounds to some extent or another.

+1557 I'm not sure what changed but now the party doesn't dump equipment. they don't get enough to. die too much?

+ah, was assigned `base` to current, instaed of attribute.base